iuliandobrea/acoustid-php/readme.md

 composer require c0dex/acoustid
 ```

-After that the initialization of library is done as:
+After that, the initialization of library is done as:

 ```php
 use AcoustId\AcoustId;